-3. Risk Assessment
+3 Risk Assessment

 To effectively examine an information ecosystem, one must be familiar with the life cycle of the data contained therein.
 Information is collected, shared/used, refreshed, or deleted, for a variety of purposes.
-The cyclical nature of the information life cycle must be supported by appropriate policies, practices, procedures, tools and contracts.
-While the categories and principles of the life cycle are fairly constant, how they work, for what purposes they are used and how they are supported varies from company to company, and ecosystem to ecosystem.
+The cyclical nature of the information life cycle must be supported by appropriate policies, practices, procedures, tools, and contracts.
+While the categories and principles of the life cycle are fairly constant, how they work, for what purposes they are used, and how they are supported varies from company to company, and ecosystem to ecosystem.
 These are dependent on the needs, types of information, sensitivity of information, policy choices and a number of their variables.
-Evaluating such life cycle considerations, presumes a familiarity with not only the needs of the entities involved, but also the risks that those entities may face.
+Evaluating such life cycle considerations presumes a familiarity not only with the needs of the entities involved but also with the risks that those entities may face.

-Thus, a foundational element of the Global Privacy Framework is a proper threat risk analysis.20 Risk must be properly identified, minimized to the extent possible, and appropriately managed where it can't be eliminated.
+Thus, a foundational element of the Global Privacy Framework is a proper threat risk analysis.
+Risk must be properly identified, minimized to the extent possible, and appropriately managed where it can't be eliminated.
 Recall that risks come in a broad range.
 Many considerations of risk are based on concepts of traditional compromise of systems - i.e., breach by an outsider.
-There are also harder to identify and control risks arising from insider threats.
-Other risks include the potential for operational failure: from massive system failures to issues like failing to anonymize information sufficiently to prevent identification.
-These risks could be a matter of degree, or an issue of implementation/deployment.
+There are also risks that are harder to identify and control, arising from insider threats.
+Other risks include the potential for operational failure: from massive system failures to issues like failing